MileHacker Logo

 • Architecture: Beautifully preserved Minnan "red brick houses," ancestral temples.

-• Experience: Pedestrian area with shops, cafes, local eateries, and cultural spaces.
+• Experience: Pedestrian region with shops, cafes, local eateries, and cultural spaces.

-• Photography: Early mornings for fewer crowds, evenings for beautiful lighting.
+• Photography: Early during the morning for fewer crowds, evenings for beautiful lighting.

 Cao'a Temple & Kaiyuan Temple